 In a recent series on Remote O&M Instruction for Students Transitioning to College, Victor, a rising college freshman, applied his strong O&M skills to successfully and confidently travel the main areas of campus - after one remote O&M lesson on non-visual digital maps and one lesson traveling campus.
-(Note: Victor is not finished with campus orientation; he will receive additional O&M once he has his class schedule and the buildings are open.)
+(Note: Victor is not finished with campus orientation; he will receive additional O&M once he has his class schedule and the buildings are open.
+Update: Victor actually declined additional O&M on campus, as he felt comfortable traveling independently after receiving his class schedule.
+Go Victor!)
 Since those posts were published, I have been bombarded with questions about how to teach the mental mapping skills and foundational concepts that Victor applied in order to travel his college campus.
 As an O&M specialist, I consider these skills to be the "ORIENTATION" part of O&M that should be introduced - with age appropriate activities - beginning with the child's first O&M lesson.
 These concepts are not just O&M concepts; these skills also foundational concepts for a variety of other educational areas - especially math.
 Therefore, this series is applicable for TVIs and O&Ms.

 For background on Victor's transition to college, please read the previous posts: